GeospatialPython/pyshp/README.md

 	>>> w.saveDbf(dbf)
 	>>> # Normally you would call the "StringIO.getvalue()" method on these objects.
 	>>> shp = shx = dbf = None

+## Working with Large Shapefiles

+Despite being a lightweight library, PyShp is designed to be able to read and write shapefiles of any size, allowing you to work with hundreds of thousands or even millions of records and complex geometries.

+When first creating the Reader class, the library only reads the header information and leaves the rest of the file contents alone.
+Once you call the records() and shapes() methods however, it will attempt to read the entire file into memory at once.
+For very large files this can result in MemoryError.
+So when working with large files it is recommended to use instead the iterShapes(), iterRecords(), or iterShapeRecords() methods instead.
+These iterate through the file contents one at a time, enabling you to loop through them while keeping memory usage at a minimum.

+	>>> for shape in sf.iterShapes():
+	...     # do something here
+	...     pass

+	>>> for rec in sf.iterRecords():
+	...     # do something here
+	...     pass

+	>>> for shapeRec in sf.iterShapeRecords():
+	...     # do something here
+	...     pass

+The shapefile Writer class uses a similar streaming approach to keep memory usage at a minimum, except you don't have change any of your code.
+The library takes care of this under-the-hood by creating a set of temporary files and immediately writing each geometry and record to disk the moment they are added using shape() or record().
+You still have to call save() as usual in order to specify the final location of the output file and in order for the header information to be calculated and written to the beginning of the file.

+This means that as long as you are able to iterate through a source file without having to load everything into memory, such as a large CSV table or a large shapefile, you can process and write any number of items, and even merging many different source files into a single large shapefile.
+If you need to edit or undo any of your writing you would have to read the file back in, one record at a time, make your changes, and write it back out.

 ## Python \_\_geo_interface\_\_